NorSC/supervisor-search/_supervisors/jeremy-ellman.md

   **3) Pandas SQL**

-  Did you know that to apply SQL to Data Frames, the Pandas SQL module actually writes the dataframe to a csv file,  processes the query in SQLite, and reads the results back in -- for each query!
+  Did you know that to apply SQL to Data Frames, the Pandas SQL module actually writes the DataFrame to a csv file,  processes the query in SQLite, and reads the results back in -- for each query!
 Can you do better?

   **4) Theoretical Basis for Differing standard Machine Learning Algorithms' Performance**